 Terms of reference

 The Programmes Committee is a sub-committee of the Quality Assurance and Enhancement Committee (QAEC).
 It has delegated responsibility from QAEC to consider proposals for new and major modifications to undergraduate and Master’s level taught programmes of study as well as the taught credit-bearing provision in research degree programmes.
 The Committee is also responsible for making recommendations to QAEC for changes to the College’s academic and examination regulations related to taught programmes and taught credit-bearing provision in research degree programmes.

-- To consider and recommend, to the Quality Assurance and Enhancement Committee, the approval of new award bearing undergraduate and Master's level and taught credit-bearing provision in research degree programmes congruent with College expectations and academic and examination regulations for taught programmes or research programmes as applicable.
+- To consider and recommend, to the Quality Assurance and Enhancement Committee, the approval of new award bearing undergraduate and Master's level and taught credit-bearing provision in research degree programmes congruent with College expectations and acadmic and examination regulations for taught programmes or research programmes as applicable.

 - To manage the approval process and programme development activity including providing advice at the initial stages in such areas as: regulatory queries; engagement with the College’s Mission; relevant College Codes of Practice and Strategies; and development of a Memorandum of Agreement (for collaborative programmes).